 HDAC inhibitors: These drugs stop multiple myeloma cells from making too much of the histone deacetylase (HDAC) protein, which helps malignant cells quickly grow and divide.

-Antibodies: These immunotherapy drugs help your immune system fight cancer.
+Monoclonal antibodies: These immunotherapy drugs help your immune system fight cancer.
 They bring antibodies into your body to target specific proteins on multiple myeloma cells.

 Chemotherapy: These drugs treat cancer by killing cells that are in the process of dividing.
 They also kill healthy cells around them, which causes unpleasant side effects.